Privacy policy

 Primary data storage

-Your personal data is stored and processed on servers located in Ireland, within the European Economic Area (EEA).
+Your personal data is stored and processed primarily on servers located in Ireland, within the European Economic Area (EEA).
 The United Kingdom recognises the EEA as providing an adequate level of protection for personal data under the UK's data protection adequacy regulations, so no additional transfer safeguards are required for this storage.

 Monitoring probes